inno-devops-labs/F25-DevSecOps-Intro/labs/submission2.md

 ## Delta-run

 I changed the link from the reverse proxy to the js-app to use HTTPS.
-Expectedly, the "unencrypted-communication" threat went away.
+Expectedly, the "unencrypted-communication" threat went away because HTTPS is an encrypted protocol.
 Now the top-5 looks like this:

 --------------------------------------------------------------------------------------------------------------------
 | **Clarification**   | **Severity** | **Category**                | **Asset**       | **Likelihood** | **Impact** |